greenhamsam/fresh-jekyll/_posts/2018-01-23-new-school.md

 - [CodeX](http://www.projectcodex.co/)

 ## Creative schools
 There are some great school alternatives that focus on developing creative skills.
 Unfortunately, most of these courses are hella expensive (like, more than traditional varsity).

-Hit me up in the comments if you've got any tips for more cost-effective alternatives.
+One exception is [Umuzi](http://umuzi.org/learnership/), which is a 12 month paid learnership.

+Other (expensive) options include:
 - [AFDA](https://www.afda.co.za/)
 - [Friends of Design](http://friendsofdesign.net/)
 - [Red&Yellow](https://www.redandyellow.co.za/)
 - [Vega](https://www.vegaschool.com/Pages/default.aspx)
 - [Cape Town Creative Academy](http://ctca.co.za/)
 - [CityVarsity](https://www.cityvarsity.co.za/)

+Hit me up in the comments if you've got any tips for more cost-effective alternatives.

 ## Online courses
 With just a laptop and an internet connection, you can access some of the world's most high-quality lectures, in any subject.
 WE LIVE IN THE FUTURE, AND IT'S GREAT.